Table of Contents

 Few cities can boast as beautiful a backdrop to most any celebration as Prague can, and New Year’s Eve is no exception.
+Any time in Prague is special, but Winter in Prague?
+Oh my!
 On New Year’s Eve, the capital comes alive with lights, noisemakers and firecrackers, and there is no shortage of options for ringing in the new year in style, be it at a classical concert, a Michelin-starred restaurant or a raucous, Champagne-fueled street party.
 Called Silvestr in Czech, New Year’s celebrations are a force to be reckoned with in Prague.
 Whatever you choose, should you decide to spend New Year’s in the Golden City, make sure to book ahead if reservations are necessary, as the most popular events will quickly sell out.
 Here’s a partial selection of what’s going on:

 New Year’s Eve Fireworks